nest/nestml/doc/running.rst

      - Optional[Mapping[str, Any]]
      - (Optional) A JSON equivalent Python dictionary containing additional options for the target platform code generator.
 These options are specific to a given target platform, see for example :ref:`Running NESTML with custom templates`.

 If no errors occur, code for the target platform will be generated into the specified target directory.
-The code is then compiled and built into a NEST extension module by the following call.
+The code is then compiled and built into a NEST extension module and installed to the NEST install directory by the following call.

 .. code-block:: python